A Dialogue of Comfort against Tribulation: Conclusion

 Anthony, wearily, bids Vincent farewell.
 Vincent thanks Anthony for all his efforts and the comfort Vincent has taken from Anthony's counsels.
 Vincent says he will write down what was discussed in Hungarian and German.
 Anthony ends by praying that God will breathe His Holy Spirit into the reader's breast, so that he may teach the reader inwardly in his heart.
 Anthony then prays that God will reunite them once more either here or in Heaven (XXVII).

 The Great Turk as forms of tribulation

 There are three main interpretations of the Great Turk in the Dialogue.

 The Ottoman Emperor

 In a literal interpretation, the Great Turk signifies the terrible vulnerability of a theologically and politically divided Europe to the Turkish invasions.
 As Hungary was on the eastern edge of Europe, it was the first line of defense in preventing the Ottomans from conquering the rest Europe.
 And since the Emperor took an oath (Book III) when he becomes Sultan to spread the faith of Islam by conquest, the threat of persecution or martyrdom for Christians was real.

 Henry VIII

 Henry VIII was directly responsible for Thomas More’s tribulation when he wrote the Dialogue in the tower.
 But the King’s legacy can be extended to all Roman Catholics in England.
-The separation of England from the Roman Catholic Church during the English Reformation made Catholicism illegal and began centuries of persecution.
-Catholics were not granted legal toleration in England until 1829 under the Roman Catholic Relief Act 1829 and there is still a very deep rooted tradition of Anti-Catholicism today in English speaking countries including the USA.